 IOTA’s unique addressing scheme has drawn a lot of criticism too.
 It was created to safeguard against quantum computers which can compromise the cryptography defenses of cryptocurrency projects.
 People have pointed out that the scheme demands that addresses be single-use, otherwise they might be stolen too.

-IOTA price predictions for 2019 and price potential
+IOTA price prediction for 2019 and price potential

 Price predictions regarding IOTA cryptocurrency are all over the place.
 CoinPredictor’s technical analysis shows that IOTA’s price in 7 days will increase by 3.3% to $0.312, in one month gain another 2.1% moving to $0.308, and then in 3 months drop by 14.3% ending up at $0.260.

 Digitalcoin predicts that in 2019 IOTA will be $0.197 USD, however they expect it to be worth $0.651 in 2020.

 Bravenewcoin expects a bullish trend and possible retest of the price ceiling of December 2017.
 “Near-term, momentum indicators suggest price is slightly overbought in this zone without any threat to the trend.
 In a vacuum, targets of US$8.13 and 448,000 satoshis are likely.”